Space in Schools

 This competition will allow schools to participate in a complex STEM program at minimal expense and does not require to have access to significant Design and Technology workshop facility.

 This project is designed so as not require teachers to have any unique or specialised skills.
-There is no need for knowledge of coding or and specific Design & Technology skills.
+There is no need for knowledge of coding or specific Design & Technology skills.

 This project is all about having the students think through a problem of human habitation, brainstorm a broad range of ideas and concepts and then rationalising the best of these ideas into a solution that meets the design criteria.